trytouca/trytouca/README.md

 ### Option 2: Use Touca Cloud

-Or you can use https://app.touca.io, managed and maintained by Touca, Inc. with additional enterprise-ready features.
-We offer a free plan and leverage usage-based pricing to charge larger teams for storage and compute.
+Or you can use https://app.touca.io that we manage and maintain.
+We have a free plan and offer additional features suitable for larger teams.

 ## Sneak Peek